wravoc/harden-freebsd/README.md

 ![](images/harden-freebsd-logo.jpg)

 FreeBSD officially defaults to [Permanently Insecure Mode](https://man.freebsd.org/cgi/man.cgi?securelevel).
 This script will duplicate all the hardening settings run by `/usr/libexec/bsdinstall/hardening` and much more.
 Any directive can be set and re-set with a customizable `settings.ini` for administering, tuning, and easier jail management.
+All existing entries in all confs will remain untouched unless they are modified in the settings file.

 This script is also targeted to new users of FreeBSD so that they may leverage years of security contributions by the entire BSD community across all spectra, implemented on thier system in seconds.